secondaryfun/course-correct/README.md

 # Course Correct

-This a a fully deployed app that pulls down all the courses from Udemy with a rating of more than 4 stars and displays them by category.
+React app that pulls down all the courses from Udemy with a rating of more than 4 stars and displays them by category.
+Also allows users to add their own courses.

 ## Feature List